-At September 30, 2009 and 2008, 24.99% and 24.23%, respectively, of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
-The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG) and iShares IBOXX High Yield Corporate (HYG), ETFs that hold diversified portfolios each of over 100 different corporate bonds.
-The AGG fixed income fund bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2009.
-High yield debt receiving a credit rating below "A" comprises 11.08% of the fixed income portfolio as rated by Moody's and 11.41% as rated by Standard & Poor's at September 30, 2009.
+At September 30, 2010 and 2009, approximately 22% and 25%, respectively, of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
+The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG) and iShares IBOXX High Yield Corporate (HYG), ETFs which each hold diversified portfolios (bonds issued by more than 100 different issuers).
+The bonds held by AGG vary in credit quality, with an average overall rating of "Aa1" and "AAA" as rated by Moody's and "AA+" and "AAA" as rated by Standard & Poor's as of September 30, 2010 and 2009, respectively.
+High yield debt receiving a credit rating below "A" comprises approximately 50% of the fixed income portfolio as rated by Moody's and 10% as rated by Standard & Poor's at September 30, 2010.
+High yield debt receiving a credit rating below "A" comprises approximately 11% of the fixed income portfolio as rated by Moody's and 11% as rated by Standard & Poor's at September 30, 2009.

-The HYG fixed income fund bonds held vary in credit qualities, with an average overall rating of B2 as rated by Moody's and B as rated by Standard & Poor's at September 30, 2009.
-High yield debt receiving a credit rating below "B" comprises 24.89% of the fixed income portfolio as rated by Moody's and 17.47% as rated by Standard & Poor's at September 30, 2009.
+The bonds held by HYG vary in credit qualities, with an average overall rating of B2 for both years as rated by Moody's and "B+" and "B" as rated by Standard & Poor's as of September 30, 2010 and 2009, respectively.
+High yield debt receiving a credit rating below "B" comprises approximately 23% of the fixed income portfolio as rated by Moody's and 18% as rated by Standard & Poor's at September 30, 2010.
+High yield debt receiving a credit below "B" comprises approximately 25% of the fixed income portfolio as rated by Moody's and 17% as rated by Standard & Poor's at September 30, 2009.

 The Trust does not have a formal investment policy that requires investment in fixed maturity securities as a means of managing its exposure to loss of principal due to increasing interest rates.
 The Trust Fund's investment policy requires the performance of each investment class to be periodically compared with an associated benchmark.
-The Trust Fund's allocation to fixed income investments is in the form of an investment in an ETF which is intended to track the return of the Barclays Aggregate Bond Index.
+The Trust Fund's allocation to fixed income investments is in the form of an investment in an ETF which is intended to track the return of the Barclays U.S. Aggregate Bond Index.
 The ETF manager is expected to manage the interest rate and credit risks related to the ETF's underlying portfolio.
-At September 30, 2009, the weighted average maturity of the bonds comprising the AGG fixed income fund was 5.81 years.
-At September 30, 2009, the weighted average maturity of the bonds comprising the HYG fixed income fund was 6.19 years.
-Bonds and bond funds generally decrease in value in response to rising interest rates; however, bonds have a fixed date of maturity and therefore do not have exposure to loss of principal from rising interest rates, whereas a fixed income ETF has no maturity date.
+At September 30, 2010 and 2009, the weighted average maturity of the bonds comprising AGG was 5.97 and 5.81 years, respectively.
+At September 30, 2010 and 2009, the weighted average maturity of the bonds comprising HYG was 4.87 and 6.19 years, respectively.
+Bonds and bond funds generally decrease in value in response to rising interest rates.
+Bonds, however, have a fixed date of maturity and do not have exposure to loss of principal from rising interest rates, whereas shares of a fixed income ETF have no maturity date.

-The Trust Fund's exposure to foreign currency risk is derived from its investment in ETFs and REITs that hold securities of foreign issuers.
+The Trust Fund's exposure to foreign currency risk is derived from its investment in ETFs and REITs that hold investments in securities of foreign issuers.

-The Trust Fund's exposure to foreign currency at September 30, 2009 and 2008 is as follows:
+The Trust Fund's exposure to foreign currencies at September 30 is as follows: